 - Elizabethan collar (cone of shame)

 - Sedatives can also be prescribed for very active patients and will be assessed on a case-by-case basis with Dr. Faulkner

 - Deciduous teeth extraction.
 Some patients baby teeth to not fall out appropriately and need to be extracted to make room for incoming adult teeth.
 This is done per recommendations made by Dr. Faulkner

 - Keep inside and quiet for one week following the surgery.

 - Return for suture removal (if required) in 10 days.
 There is no charge unless tranquilization is required to remove the sutures.

 - Keep incision clean and dry.
 No swimming or baths until the sutures are removed.

-We make every effort to avoid complications, BUT surgery complications are ALWAYS a possibility with any procedure.
+We make every effort to avoid complications, BUT surgery complications are always a possibility with any procedure.
 Complications might include infection, wound dehiscence (breakdown), or sutures chewed out by the pet.
 Complications are known risks and, often times, unavoidable.
 We work with our owners to decrease the risk for complications, however, any resulting complications are not covered by the basic spay/neuter fee and there will be additional charges for treatment.